 The forced slowness of the process is in such contrast to the abbreviated forms of conversation, that children might be wary at first, but in time, learning to craft letters can truly be one of life's great joys.

-1. It Increases Literacy
+1 It Increases Literacy

 The Reading Teacher argued that having a pen pal can increase literacy through unprompted, reactionary writing, and engaged, thoughtful reading.
 Having a pen pal, the article continued, could "potentially provide an atmosphere for learning that incorporates a safe social context, an attentive audience, a meaningful exchange of ideas, and individual and personal response-all of which are situations likely to increase motivation to write better and to write more."
 2 They May Gain Educational Confidence

 specialized pen pal programs has been on the rise.
 These programs are designed to pair students based on a specific educational goal, such as learning binary or a foreign language.
 One such program run through Iowa State University evaluated the use of a pen pal program in creating a garden, and the found that not only were the students more able to explain and understand the concepts of the garden after exchanging letters with their pen pal, but they were more confident and successful in their own gardening as well, as research published on the university website revealed.
 3 Promotes Confidence in General

 The Journal of Reading.
 Researchers studied the effects of finding a community through the use of a pen pal program and found that the deliberate, curated connections formed through a pen pal can boost confidence and create that sense of community on a significant level.
 4 Can Lead To Lifelong Friendships Suprijono Suharjoto/Stocksy

 Highlights Magazine when I was nine years old.
 In the decades since, my South Korean pen pal, Soo, and I have maintained our friendship through college, marriage, and kids.
 In the past few years, we have chatted via Skype, messaged on FaceBook, and tweeted a ton, but we have never stopped writing long letters.
 For us, it's catharsis.
 We are each other's sounding block and life editor.
 It has been a gift in my life.
 5 Can Promote Cross Cultural Learning

 cross cultural pen pal relationship are more culturally intelligent and culturally sensitive.
 In addition to that, students who were economically disadvantaged were bolstered by their conversations with people in other class groups, and showed more confidence in their own potential.

 In a climate rife with xenophobia and cultural ineptness, this might be the biggest benefit.